wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-local-env.rst

 **Accessing Kibana**

-To access the Kibana interface within you locally deployed cluster you can use port-forward:
+To access the Kibana interface you can use port-forward:

     .. code-block:: console